 3. 19 Cafe Bar

 Just minutes away from the hustle and bustle of Piccadilly Gardens, 19 Cafe Bar is not only a great spot to grab a coffee, but also to fill up on delicious pancake stacks, too.
-From frappes and flat whites to cappuccinos and hot Biscoff, there’s tons to try out on the drinks menu, alongside mouthwatering stacks complete with Kinder, Biscoff, bacon and maple syrup, and classic brunch dishes that make the perfect companion for a hot coffee.
+From frappes and flat whites to cappuccinos and hot Biscoff, there are tons to try out on the drinks menu, alongside mouthwatering stacks complete with Kinder, Biscoff, bacon and maple syrup, and classic brunch dishes that make the perfect companion for a hot coffee.
 19 Cafe Bar, 19 Lever St, M1 1BY.

 4. Chapter One